Center for Global Health

-To move us forward, each year we work with one expert scholar on that theme as our intellectual lead.
-The lead helps us develop a cutting-edge workshop and select our keynote speaker, identify gaps in skills we can address through training, design signature projects(s), and engage faculty and students from across campus in thinking about how they might join in to advance the specific challenge raised.
+To move us forward, each year we work with expert collaborators on that theme as our intellectual lead.
+Together we develop a cutting-edge workshop and select our keynote speaker, identify gaps in skills we can address through training, design signature projects(s), and engage faculty and students from across campus in thinking about how they might join in to advance the specific challenge raised.
 If you have ideas for future annual themes, contact Center Director Amber Wutich.

 Expert lead: Nutritionist Meg Bruening

 Under the intellectual lead of nutritionist Meg Bruening, this year we are developing and testing new approaches unraveling the complex causes and consequences of food insecurity.
 We are doing this in an array of locations, from close to home on the ASU campus where food security is a known challenge for our students, to eastern Ethiopia where we are testing how the effects of food insecurity on illness intersect with and are worsened by other resource shortages.
 The overarching purpose is to understand how food insecurity relates directly or indirectly to many other dimensions of well-being beyond nutrition itself, including social well-being, educational attainment, mental health, child growth and household resilience.

 2018-19 Theme: Citizen Social Science and Global Health